kifzig/se_project_aroundtheus/README.md

 **Intro**

+With this website, view some of the most beautiful places in the U.S. through pictures.
 This project uses grid and flex box to show cards at different screen sizes using @media queries.
 It follows a Figma design below.
 It has other features like rounded corners and a round profile picture using border-radius.
 It is my first intentional attempt at responsive design.

 **Figma**